waldhacker/ext-hcaptcha/Documentation/Configuration/Index.rst

 `hCaptcha` account, which allows you to adjust settings like difficulty or the types of puzzles to use.

-When using your own account, adjust the private and public key *constants*:
+When using your own account, adjust the private key (hcaptcha wording: "Secret key") and public key (hcaptcha wording: "Site Key") *constants*:

 .. code-block:: typoscript

    plugin.tx_hcaptcha {
      settings {
-       publicKey = <your-public-key>
+       publicKey = <your-hcaptcha-site-key>
-       privateKey = <your-private-key>
+       privateKey = <your-hcaptcha-secret-key>
      }
    }